Q: Hi Nick, thanks for talking with us. Could you tell us a bit about remyelination?

-Absolutely.
-Perhaps the best starting point is to say that MS is primarily a disorder where the protective myelin lining of nerve cells becomes damaged.
-We know that as demyelination, as you mentioned.
+MS is primarily a disorder where the protective myelin lining of nerve cells becomes damaged.
+We call that demyelination, as you mentioned.

 Regeneration or repair of myelin is possible and we all have stem cells in our brains and spinal cords that are able to migrate to areas of damage and start this process.
 Unfortunately, this repair fails in the majority of people living with MS. Remyelination or remyelination treatment is important because it's a therapy that might be able to enhance the repair process and allow recovery of some function.

-Q: If there was a drug that could remyelinate, what would we expect it to do for people with MS?
+What would we expect a remyelination drug to do for people with MS?

 The first function of the myelin lining is that it allows information to be sent along nerve fibres in a reliable fashion.
 The second, and often underappreciated, role of myelin is to insulate and protect the underlying nerve fibre itself.

-It's the demyelinated area of the nerve that leads to its vulnerability and eventually, degeneration.
+A demyelinated area of the nerve is vulnerable to degeneration.
 So remyelination therapy, we believe, will have two key effects.
 The first is that it will allow nerves that have been damaged by MS to recover function, hopefully reducing MS symptoms.
 The second is that by remyelinating nerve fibres, they will be protected from degenerating, therefore reducing progressive disability in MS.

 We believe so but there is a caveat to the question of how these therapies will affect progressive MS. In order for remyelination to occur, you need to have an intact nerve cell because the oligodendrocyte cell has to recognise it and appropriately put the myelin around that cell.